rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 docker/deploy-rabbit-cluster
 ```

-The cluster address is : localhost:5673, localhost:5674, localhost:5675
+The cluster address is : localhost:5673, localhost:5674, localhost:5675.
-It has a RabbitMQ user per application with `guest` as the password and the default virtual host
+It has a RabbitMQ user per application with username matching the application name and
+`guest` as the password and the default virtual host.

 For more details check out these configuration files:
 - [rabbitmq-cluster.conf](docker/rabbitmq-cluster.conf)